Last Updated on February 28, 2022 by Anne-Sophie Reinhardt

 How Much Do You Pay Out-Of-Pocket for Therapy with A Medicaid Plan?

-Most plans will require you to pay a copayment between 0 and 25 USD for each therapy session with a Medicaid-approved therapist.
-In short, this means you will be responsible for paying the copayment each time you attend a therapy session.
+Understanding the expenses can be crucial, right?
+Here’s the scoop – most plans require a copayment between 0 and 25 USD for each therapy session with a Medicaid-approved therapist.
+This means you’ll be covering the copayment every time you attend a session.

 Does Medicaid Pay for Online Therapy?